Azure/mock-spacestation/README.md

 ## Deploy a Mock Groundstation

-In this repository there are two ways to experience building an application with all the latency and disconnectedness of space:
+There are two ways in this repository to experience building an application with all the latency and disconnectedness of space:

 1. [A virtual machine hosted in Azure](#Deploy-to-Azure)
 1. [Using Docker containers on your local machine in Visual Studio Code](#Deploy-to-your-local-hardware)